+Choice of stem

-The indication of the usage of the Anatomic Fiber Metal plus stem differed according to the periods of the surgery.
+Indication for the use of the Anatomic Fiber Metal plus stem differed according to the periods of the surgery.
 This stem had been used for all hips between February 1994 and May 1999 (defined as the non-selection period).
-Between June 1999 and August 2003 (defined as the selection period), we had used this stem as a first choice, but selected other stems (straight-taper type or modular type) when the Anatomic Fiber Metal plus stem did not fit the shape of medullar canal in an anteroposterior (AP) radiograph.
+Between June 1999 and August 2003 (defined as the selection period), we had used this stem as a first choice, but selected other stems (straight-taper type or modular type) when the Anatomic Fiber Metal plus stem did not fit the shape of the medullar canal in the anteroposterior (AP) radiograph.
 These cases accounted for 48 % of all THA cases.
 Of the 155 hips included in the present study, 62 hips were operated on in the non-selection period, and 93 were operated on in the selection period.
 The acetabular components were cementless spherical cups: HGP-II (Zimmer) for 22 hips and Trilogy (Zimmer) for 115 hips.
 The modular head was made of cobalt chromium alloy.
 The polyethylene of the acetabular liner was conventional for 51 hips and crosslinked for 76 hips.

+Analysis of Metaphyseal Fit

 We evaluated the metaphyseal fit on the postoperative AP radiograph and divided all hips into two groups (Figure 2).
-The metaphyseal fit was defined as good if the medial side of the stem was in contact with the endosteum of the medial femoral cortex through the area of proximal fiber-mesh coating.
-The metaphyseal fit was defined as poor if the medial side of the stem was not in contact with the endosteum of the medial femoral cortex at any point in the area of proximal fiber-mesh coating.
+The metaphyseal fit was considered good if the medial side of the stem was in contact with the endosteum of the medial femoral cortex through the area of proximal fiber-mesh coating.
+The metaphyseal fit was considered poor if the medial side of the stem was not in contact with the endosteum of the medial femoral cortex at any point in the area of proximal fiber-mesh coating.
 In the poor metaphyseal fit cases, we calculated the canal-filling ratio (CFR) at the distal end of the lesser trochanter and at the distal end of the stem to evaluate the stem size.

 INSERT FIGURE 2 HERE

+Analysis of Biological Fixation

-We studied the fixation of the components and bone reaction on an AP radiograph at the final follow-up.
-The biological fixation of the stem was classified into bone ingrown fixation, stable fibrous fixation or unstable fixation according to the method of Engh et al. [4] Unstable fixation was defined as loosening of the stem.
+We studied the fixation of the components and the bone reaction on an AP radiograph at the final follow-up.
+The biological fixation of the stem was classified into bone ingrown fixation, stable fibrous fixation, or unstable fixation according to Engh et al.’s method.
+[4] Unstable fixation was defined as loosening of the stem.
 A subsidence of more than 4 mm was considered significant.
-Loosening was defined as the acetabular component having a clear zone of more than 1 mm in all of the three zones of DeLee and Charnley [5] around the cup or a change in inclination angle of more than 4°.
-The stress shielding was classified into 4° according to the method of Engh et al. [4] Radiolucent line, spot welds, and osteolysis were evaluated in the seven zones of Gruen et al. [6] from AP radiographs.
+Loosening was defined as the acetabular component having a clear zone of more than 1 mm in all of the three zones of DeLee and Charnley [5] around the cup or a change of more than 4° in the inclination angle.
+The stress shielding was classified into 4° according to Engh et al.’s method [4] Radiolucent line, spot welds, and osteolysis were evaluated in the seven zones of Gruen et al. [6] from AP radiographs.

-The function of the hip was evaluated using the Japanese Orthopedic Association (JOA) hip score [7], with a full score of 100 points (pain 40, gait 20, range of motion 20, and activity of daily living 20 points).
+The function of the hip was evaluated using the Japanese Orthopedic Association (JOA) hip score [7] out of a total score of 100 points (pain, 40; gait, 20; range of motion, 20; and activity of daily living, 20 points).

+Statistical Analysis

 We studied the revision rates and survival rates of all 155 hips using the Kaplan-Meier methods.
 The Chi-squared test or Fisher’s Exact test was used for categorical data, and the Mann-Whitney U test was used for numerical data.
 P-values less than 0.05 were considered significant.

+Ethics Statement

 This study was approved by the ethics committee of our institute and was performed in accordance with the ethical standards laid down in the 1964 Declaration of Helsinki.

 3. Results